psykrat/SpectralScanner/README.md

 ## Note

 This script is intended for educational and legitimate network auditing purposes only.
-Always obtain the necessary permissions and operate within the law when performing network scans and penetration testing.
-Unauthorized scanning or testing can lead to legal issues.

----

-Please tailor this `README.md` to your specific project's needs.